 Vietnamese food in Cabramatta

-Today Cabramatta is sometimes celebrated for being Sydney’s ‘little Saigon’, renowned for its abundant and highly revered Vietnamese food.
-Most restaurants have their own specialties or signature dish.
-Try the goi cuon (fresh rice paper rolls) at Phu Quoc, or the banh xeo (crispy herb and bean sprout filled pancakes) at Thanh Bin.
-Don’t forget to order a bowl of warming pho (delicately flavoured beef noodle soup with rice noodles and fresh herbs), one of the area’s most well-known delicacies.
-There are also Chinese, Thai, Laotian and Cambodian restaurants to try.
-Check out such regular eateries as Iron Chef Chinese, Golden Harvest and Holy Basil.
-You’ll definitely get bang for your buck here, so be sure to arrive hungry.
+Most restaurants in Cabramatta have their own specialties.
+Try goi cuon (fresh rice paper rolls) at Phu Quoc, or banh xeo (crispy herb and bean sprout pancakes) at Thanh Bin.
+There are also Chinese, Thai, Laotian and Cambodian restaurants.
+Check out Iron Chef Chinese, Golden Harvest or Holy Basil.

 If you're not sure where to start, sign up for a Cabramatta food tour.
-On Maeve O'Meara’s Gourmet Safari you'll learn about Vietnamese food and culture, try vibrant Vietnamese dishes and meet the locals, and of course tuck into a delicious lunch.
-Or join the I ate my way through walking tour and progressive lunch, which introduces you to the area's main food shopping precincts and eateries.
-After lunch, you will be shown how to shop like a resident foodie.
+On Maeve O'Meara’s Gourmet Safaris you'll learn about Vietnamese food and culture, meet locals and enjoy a delicious lunch.
+I Ate My Way Through's tour explores Cabramatta’s culinary treasures and involves a progressive lunch.

-Besides food, Cabramatta also offers a huge range of exotic fabrics and haberdashery - high quality and reasonably priced.
+Besides food, Cabramatta offers a huge range of exotic fabrics and haberdashery - high quality and reasonably priced.
 Much like the restaurants of Cabramatta, many stores have a particular niche, which could be anything from curtain and tablecloth fabrics, to fine lace, to cheery cotton prints.
-It’s definitely worth checking out, and for those keen on sewing, it's a fabric bargain hunters paradise.